Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 ### Upgrading

 This release brings a Schema migration, which can be applied with a single click in the Frontend.
-Please go to go to *Virtualization (VMware)* - *Configuration* and **Apply** the pending schema migration.
+Please go to *Virtualization (VMware)* - *Configuration* and **Apply** the pending schema migration.
 Restarting the *Background Daemon* is not required for the migration, but strongly suggested - it's error handling has been improved.

 ### UI
 * FIX: Do not fail when left with vCenters without vCenter Server (#26)